TuringIntern2018/TuringIntern2018.github.io/index.md

 cancelled = fc.categorical_column_with_vocabulary_list('Cancelled',['0','1'])
 diverted = fc.categorical_column_with_vocabulary_list('Diverted', ['0','1'])
 ```
 Note that we have used three types of columns: `fc.numeric_colimn`, for continuous variables, `fc.categorical_column_with_vocabulary_list` for categorical variables for which all the classes are known and can be easily enumerated, `fc.categorical_column_with_hash_bucket` for categorical variables with a high number of classes (such as `FlightNum`).
-More information about the different types of feature columns available for TensorFlow estimators can be found at https://www.tensorflow.org/guide/feature_columns
+The parameter `hash_bucket_size` is an upper bound on the number of categories.
+More information about the different types of feature columns available for TensorFlow estimators can be found at https://www.tensorflow.org/guide/feature_columns.

 For clarity of exposition, we divide them into numeric and categorical columns:
 ```python